josefschabasser/qr-suite/README.md

 # @qr-suite

-This will be a bunch of QR code related libraries and tools, but mostly ports to TypeScript.
+This will be a bunch of QR code related libraries and tools written in (or ported to) TypeScript.
 The goal is to be highly modular (don't want the terminal stuff, then don't install it).

 ## @qr-suite/matrix